maurges/dynamic_workspaces/README.md

 - When you move window away from last desktop, or close the window, the desktop is destroyed

-Version 2.0 tested on Plasma version 5.27.
+Version 3.0 tested on Plasma versions from 5.27 to 6.0.3.
 For versions tested since 5.6, see releases `1.*`, latest found [here](https://github.com/d86leader/dynamic_workspaces/releases/tag/v1.0.1)

 ## Installation